vatstack/docs/validations.md

 [Australia’s GST number format](https://abr.business.gov.au/Help/AbnFormat) is a 11 digit number formed from a 9 digit unique identifier and 2 leading check digits.
 The identifier is issued to all entities registered in the [Australian Business Register (ABR)](https://abr.business.gov.au/).
 It is therefore also known as the Australian Business Number (ABN).
 Example **51 824 753 556**.

-Provide an ABN to Vatstack by prefixing the number with ‘ABN’ in your request.
+Validate an ABN with Vatstack by providing 11 digits in your request.
 Vatstack will then automatically check against the ABR whether the business is registered for GST.
 Our announcement has more information about [ABN validation](https://vatstack.com/articles/australian-business-number-abn-validation).

 ### European Union (VIES)